mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 ## Generators as methods & some other syntax issues

-I've left this section for the end, because it's not really necessary to understand the *how* and *why* of generators.
+I've left this section for the end because it's not really necessary to understand the *how* and *why* of generators.

 But leaving out this section would be dishonest and it might lead you to confusion when reading generators written by someone else.